joybiswas007/blog/README.md

    ```

 ## Redis
-Make sure to redis is already installed and setuped as we're using redis for cacheing.
+Make sure redis is already installed and setuped as we're using redis for cacheing.

 ---